electricitymaps/electricitymaps-contrib/datascience/README.md

 Data returned :

 - country - country that was passed in the `countries` parameter list.
-- production - amount of electricity that was produced (in MW).
+- production - power produced (in MW).
 - sources - sources of electricity (oil,nuclear,gas,biomass,coal,solar,wind,hydro).
 - timestamp - timestamp at which the fetch was performed.